elementT1000/qgenda_vdb_prototype/README.md

 ## Prerequisites
-- Have Docker installed on your machine
+- Docker installed on your machine
-- Set up a local [marqo container](https://github.com/marqo-ai/marqo/blob/mainline/README.md)
+- A local [marqo container](https://github.com/marqo-ai/marqo/blob/mainline/README.md) set up
 - An API key for OpenAI (set up in your environment variables)

 # Workflow